Admission Frequently Asked Questions (FAQ)

 It's essential that you apply for federal financial aid as early as possible when applying for admission to UDC.
 The application process starts with filling out a Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov and ensuring that you include UDC's FAFSA code of 007015.

-Does UDC admit and have services for students with disabilities?
+Does the University provide support for students with disabilities?

 Do you take Advanced Placement (AP) and International Baccalaureate (IB) credits?